• Skip to primary navigation

 How to make easy fish curry

 This recipe for easy fish curry makes 2 servings.
-You can of course just double up on the ingredients to make a larger batch.
+You can double up on the ingredients to make a larger batch.
 To get the complete recipe, see the printable recipe card at the end of this post.

 You will need